 - girls gaining confidence to speak in public;

 - girls increase ability to negotiate with family members; and

 - an increased ability to have control over their lives.

 But equally important were the collective empowerment indicators that were seen as an immediate change after the project implementation:

 - the links among the girls trained remained strong after the project as a support mechanism for them;

 - community reaction to the videos made by girls opened up a space for discussion about the girls’ issues; and

 - local organisations changed their program priorities based on the girls’ videos

 Defining Video for Change

 Based on the interview with Soledad, InsightShare’s definition of video for change is focused on collective and community empowerment.
 Because their approach to Video for Change focuses on Participatory Video, they look at the video production process as a way through which a community (or parts of it) can define their own empowerment goals and indicators.
-For InsightShare, the outcome of video production process is more than just the videos.
-Rather, it is about opening up spaces, through the video production process, where the communities they work with can have dialogue about issues and work collectively to address those issues.
+For InsightShare, the outcome of the video production process is more than just the videos.
+Rather, it is about opening up spaces, through the video production process, where the communities they work with can have a dialogue about issues and work collectively to address those issues.